10 Top-Rated Tourist Attractions in Gothenburg (Goteborg)

 5 Magasinkvarteret (The Shopping Quarter)

 The trendy, bustling neighborhood around Magasinsgatan, in central Gothenburg, used to be a warehouse district and is well worth a visit.
 Grab a cup of coffee and something to eat or browse shops with everything from interior design to vintage clothing.
 There are plenty of gourmet and traditional restaurants.
 For an authentic taste of southern Sweden try out herring with mashed potatoes and lingonberry sauce at Strömmingskluckan.
-The district is located right in the city center at the end of the Kungsgatan.
+The district is in the city center at the end of the Kungsgatan.
 If staying downtown, the easiest way to get there is to walk.
 Alternatively, you can take the tram or bus to either Grönsakstorget or Domkyrkan.

 Location: Magasinsgatan, Gothenburg